Skip to content

 • Confirm published ports match firewall and NAT rules.

-• Confirm each enabled mode has useful connection details.
+• Confirm each enabled mode instance has useful connection details in its public_runtime rows.

-• Confirm the page works from outside the local network.
+• Confirm the API works from outside the local network.

 • Confirm users have a clear contact or support path.